Struggleton/PlayBGMonTitleScreen/README.md

 - [CSK Collection plugin](https://gamebanana.com/mods/499008 "The CSK Collection API")

 ## Setup
-Download the latest version of this plugin and the CSK Collection plugin and place them under the `sd:/atmosphere/contents/01006A800016E000/romfs/skyline/plugins` directory.
+Download the latest version of this plugin and put the `atmosphere` folder on the root of the SD card.
+Make sure the CSK Collection plugin is also installed in the `sd:/atmosphere/contents/01006A800016E000/romfs/skyline/plugins` directory.

 ## Usage
 In the `sd:/ultimate` folder, create a file called `config_title.toml` (or the plugin will create one for you if it doesn't exist when the game starts.)
 Inside the toml file which can be opened in any text editor, write a line with the ui_bgm_id of the bgm you want to play.